 Centrica sought a legal opinion to assess the compliance of UNC737 against the relevant European legislation.
 The specific questions related to whether ‘Existing Contracts’ are able to retain this status if they are transferred to another ASEP as envisaged under UNC737.

-Our legal counsel reviewed the relevant sections of the European network code on harmonised transmission tariff structures for gas (NC TAR) [1], and the implementation document for the network code on harmonised transmission tariff structures for gas[2].
-The advice we received was that nothing in UNC737 runs counter to the main NC TAR provisions, and in particular Article 35, and therefore UNC737 should be considered compliant.
+Centrica’s legal counsel reviewed the relevant sections of the European network code on harmonised transmission tariff structures for gas (NC TAR) [1], and the implementation document for the network code on harmonised transmission tariff structures for gas[2].
+The advice received was that nothing in UNC737 runs counter to the main NC TAR provisions, and in particular Article 35, and therefore UNC737 should be considered compliant.

-Below we discuss each element of Article 35 and explain why UNC737 is compliant:
+Below the Proposer discusses each element of Article 35 and explains why UNC737 is compliant:

 Article 35 of NC TAR